explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="org0886be9"></a>
+<a id="org61165f0"></a>

 # Typing Lessons 10: The Left-Hand Number Keys

 In the first nine typing lessons of this series, you learned where all of the letters of the alphabet are found on a standard QWERTY keyboard.
 You also learned which fingers to use to strike each of those keys, and the importance of returning each finger to its home row position to help you be as accurate as possible when touch typing.
-You got typing practice with some of the common symbols that you'll use every day when keyboarding online, like the comma (,) and colon (:) and question mark (?).
+You got typing practice with some of the common symbols that you'll use every day when typing online, like the comma (,) and colon (:) and question mark (?).
 We gave you several free typing tests to help you learn how to use the Shift keys correctly; do you remember that rule?
 If you said "always press the Shift key with the pinky finger of the hand opposite the one used to strike the letter or symbol key" then congratulations!
 You've got all the basics down, and you should already be noticing an improvement in your score when you take a typing speed test.

 In these next typing lessons, we'll introduce you to the number keys.
 While it's true that many computer keyboards have numeric keypads that people often use to type numbers, these lessons will show you how to use the regular QWERTY keyboard keys to type them.
 There are several reasons for this: first, if you're using a laptop like many people do, there probably isn't a numeric keypad - you'd have to switch some of the letters over to numbers, and then remember to switch them back.
 That will definitely slow you down when you're taking a typing test!
 Second, a numeric keypad is most useful when you're doing data entry.
 If you're looking for an office job, you may be asked to take an online typing test for numeric data entry, so it's a good idea to practice with a keypad for that purpose.
 However, when you're touch typing on a daily basis, you'll find it easier to use the number keys at the top of the QWERY keyboard.